vlievin/biva-pytorch/README.md

 Official PyTorch BIVA implementation (BIVA: A Very Deep Hierarchy of Latent Variables forGenerative Modeling) for binarized MNIST.
 The original Tensorflow implementation can be found [here](https://github.com/larsmaaloee/BIVA).

-**For the sake of clarity, this version slightly differs from the original Tensorflow implementation**
+For the sake of clarity, this version slightly differs from the original Tensorflow implementation for the Binary image version.
+The Natural image model is the same model as the original Tensorflow BIVA.

 **Coming soon: natural images architecture and experiment**